tomerm/MLClassification/TrainAndTest/README.md

 the internal cache and can be reused by the other processes in the chain.
 In addition it can perform per-line preprocessing of the data.

-_Note: per-line tokenization significantly slows down the data loading._
+_Note: per-line preprocessing significantly slows down the data loading._

 #### Parameters: